Covid 19 coronavirus: Police increasing presence in Coromandel, officer in isolation

 The Herald has also learned that a Waikato police officer is now in self-isolation after pulling over a vehicle being driven by a member of the Auckland family who has tested positive for coronavirus.

-Police were understood to now be working with the Ministry of Health in determining where else the vehicle stopped on its journey.
+Police are understood to now be working with the Ministry of Health in determining where else the vehicle stopped on its journey.

-The Herald has put questions to police about the officer and staffing on the Coromandel.
+The Herald has put questions to police about the officer and staffing in the Coromandel.

-Meanwhile in the Ruapehū district, mayor Don Cameron said although he hadn't heard of Aucklanders specifically descending on the area, he wouldn't be surprised as there were plenty of people around.
+Meanwhile in the Ruapehū district, Mayor Don Cameron said although he hadn't heard of Aucklanders specifically descending on the area, he wouldn't be surprised as there were plenty of people around.

 "We are not surprised and suspected that was going to happen.
 Obviously the weather is going to be good for the weekend and people have undoubtedly escaped.